Stellar-Suite/Stellar-Suite.github.io/README.md

 '''
 ```

+It is also capable of running the underlying applications with debug tools such as valgrind and flamegraph for debugging crashes and performance issues that may be introduced.
+It manages audio via pulseaudio/pipewire null sinks.

 ## Hyperwarp
 Most of the focus for the past few weeks has been here.
 It's the most time consuming, nontrivial, and cursed part of the project.
 Hyperwarp is a big Rust based `LD_PRELOAD` library that invasively modifies (good luck running this on a game with anticheat) the runtime behavior of any binary it is injected to.